 Can a damaged floor joist be repaired?

-Should I replace a water heater simply because it's several years old?
+Should I replace a water heater because of its age alone?

 Can poor plumbing work reduce my home's value?

-Poor plumbing workmanship often creates problems that extend far beyond leaking pipes.
-Improper drain installations, structural framing damage, unnecessary demolition, and incorrect repair recommendations can cost homeowners thousands of dollars.
+Poor plumbing workmanship creates problems that extend far beyond leaking pipes: improper drain installations, framing damage, unnecessary demolition, and repair recommendations that cost more than they should.

-At Jeneral Plumbing, we believe every installation should protect both your plumbing system and your home's structural integrity.
-Whether you need a second opinion, a plumbing inspection, water heater evaluation, or repairs after previous contractor work, our experienced team provides honest recommendations and practical solutions designed for the long term.
+Jeneral Plumbing believes every installation should protect both your plumbing system and your home's structure.
+Whether you need a second opinion, a plumbing inspection, a water heater evaluation, or corrections after a previous contractor's work, we explain what we find and recommend the practical fix, not the expensive one.

-If you have concerns about previous plumbing work in your Massachusetts home, contact Jeneral Plumbing at (978) 392-7789 today to schedule a professional inspection.
-We'll help you understand the condition of your system, explain your options clearly, and recommend solutions that protect your home—not just your plumbing.
+We're based in Westford, MA and serve 23 towns across Middlesex & Essex County — see the full list of communities we serve.
+If you have concerns about previous plumbing work in your home, call Jeneral Plumbing at (978) 392-7789 or request an inspection online, and we'll help you understand the condition of your system and the options that protect your home — not just your plumbing.